LivelyDismay/magnum-opus/faq.md

 Download these files manually, paste them into your `downloads` folder that you specified for Wabbajack, then rerun the installation.

-If you're getting a lot of "unable to download" errors in Wabbajack outside of the base game files and the files mentioned above, then log out of Nexus within Wabbajack, then log back in.
-Once you've done that, try downloading again.
+If you're getting a lot of "unable to download" errors in Wabbajack outside of the base game files and the files mentioned above, or Wabbajack is saying it failed to find a Nexus login token, then log out of Nexus within Wabbajack, then log back in.
+Once you've done that, close and reopen Wabbajack, then try downloading the modlist again.

 [[Top]](#table-of-contents)